leszkodominika/Data-Mining-Project/README.md

-Our comments and tasks:

--Change Education to dummy, keep -1 column -DOMINIKA Create 2 datastes:
-1) For K-Means, hierarchical don’t use categorical columns
 2) For remaining algorithms make sure if we use weights -We do regression only on data without errors/outliers -Implement one scaler (minmax/standard) and put some reasoning why we chose that one.